open-oni/open-oni/.github/pull_request_template.md

     be valid and it should be documented in detail in `docs/advanced/admin-commands.md`
-- Copy the changelog entry file template in `changelogs/` to a new file in the same directory following the `YYYY-MM-DD-name[-#].md` pattern with the day's date, your preferred name, and an optional sequential number if you have submitted more than one PR that day
+- Copy the changelog entry file template in `changelogs/` to a new file in the same directory named following the `YYYY-MM-DD-branch_name.md` pattern with the day's date and your branch name
   - [ ] Describe change(s) in appropriate section(s)
   - [ ] List self in Contributors section
 - If a release PR: